-- StormSmart Communities - Tools for local officials to improve erosion and floodplain management along the coast, including information on the No Adverse Impact approach to coastal land management (which is based on a set of "do no harm" principles that communities can use when planning, designing, and evaluating public and private projects), local pilot projects that implement StormSmart tools and strategies, and technical assistance on topics ranging from flood mapping to safe siting of community infrastructure.
+- StormSmart Communities (Tools for Local Officials) - Resources for local officials to improve erosion and floodplain management along the coast, including information on the No Adverse Impact approach to coastal land management, local pilot projects, and technical assistance on topics from flood mapping to infrastructure siting.

-- StormSmart Properties - Strategies for property owners to reduce coastal erosion and storm damage while minimizing impacts to the shoreline and neighboring properties.
+- StormSmart Properties (Tools for Homeowners) - Strategies for property owners to reduce coastal erosion and storm damage while minimizing impacts to the shoreline and neighboring properties.

 - Coastal Landscaping - Landscaping options for controlling erosion and preventing storm damage.